-- WMS Backup
+- VMS Backup

 - Local Backup (one tape drive)

 - Local Backup (two tape drives)

-This data represents RA81 backup on a range of VAX systems, using HSC Local Backup or VMS Backup (with VMS switches used to optimize performance).
+This data represents RA81 backup on a range of VAX systems using HSC Local Backup or VMS Backup (with VMS switches used to optimize performance).
 See text for details.
-TU81s were paired with UDA50-based disks, and TA drives were paired with HSC50-based disks.
+TU81-PLUS tape subsystems were paired with UDA50-based disks, and TA drives were paired with HSC-based disks.
 Performance on your system may vary based on several parameters, but you can use this data as a guideline to relative performance.